dfury0/DazUDocs/docs/clothing_creation/clothing_general_guidelines.md

 #### Test UVs for distortion

 Test with a vertical stripe and horizontal stripe pattern.
+If your mesh can hold stripes, it can support

 ## General Clothing Rigging Guidelines